WPDevelopers/notificationx/README.txt

 - Connect NotificationX with **Zapier** to build absolutely anything
 - Check the results from **Analytics tool** [PRO] and see how many times a certain notification popup has been viewed, clicked or even its Click-through Rate
 - Option to deactivate unnecessary integrations to keep the site lite
+- Review Popup will increase your engagement and credibility.

 ## 🚀 BOOST CONVERSIONS WITH DIFFERENT NOTIFICATIONS ##